kanaka/kanaka.github.io/content/blog/litellm-agent-in-six-steps/litellm-agent-in-six-steps.md

     )
 ```

-If the assistant decides that it wants to call a tool, then the
-response message will contain a populated `tool_calls` field.
-If this
-field is set then we need to parse each element to extract the
-function name and arguments, perform the actions, and add a tool call
-response with the results to the context (messages list).

-First lets add a `trunc` function for abbreviating long tool call
+Let's add a `trunc` function for abbreviating long output messages
-arguments and output:
+that we'll use in the next step:

 ```python
 def trunc(s, max=80):
     return s[:max-4] + '...' if len(s) >= max else s
 ```

+If the assistant decides that it wants to call a tool, then the
+response message will contain a populated `tool_calls` field.
+If this
+field is set and the tool name is `read_file`, then we parse
+the arguments (which are encoded as a JSON string), then we read the
+file referred to in the `path` argument, and finally we append a tool
+call response to the context (messages list).
+The response message
+contains the original unique ID for this tool call and has a "content"
+field that contains the JSON encoded result of the tool call.
+Replace
-Then, replace the assistant output message line with the following:
+the assistant output message line as follows:

 ```python
     tool_calls = resp_message.tool_calls